SDFIdk/AutoBernese/docs/manual/command-reference.md

   Error: Missing input files for VMF3DayFile(date=GPSDate(2023, 1, 2), ...) ...
 ```

-Under the hood, the actual full file paths to the input and output files are reated in the same way as you would define them in a AutoBernese `Source` configuration in your common or campaign-specific configuration file.
-The filepaths are thus created from a template path, where each filename is generated from an input date.
+Under the hood, the actual full file paths to the input and output files are
+created in the same way as you would define them in a AutoBernese `Source`
+configuration in your common or campaign-specific configuration file.
+The
+filepaths are thus created from a template path, where each filename is
+generated from an input date.
 Now, the name of the date instances is `date`.

-With this information, a user is able to use this in the input path given as the command-line input in the following way:
+With this information, a user is able to use this in the input path given as the
+command-line input in the following way:

 ```sh title="Command"
 ab troposphere build -i "${D}/VMF3/1x1_OP_H/{date.year}" -o "${D}/VMF3/1x1_OP_GRD/{date.year}" -b 2023-01-01 -e 2023-01-02